Submissions

 Submission Preparation Checklist

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- The submission file is in PDF document file format.
+• The submission file is in PDF document file format.

-- Where available, URLs for the references have been provided.
+• Where available, URLs for the references have been provided.

-- The text is double-spaced; uses a 12-point font; lines are numbered throughout the text; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed at the end of the text.
+• The text is double-spaced; uses a 12-point font; lines are numbered throughout the text; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed at the end of the text.

-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in For Authors section.
+• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in For Authors section.

 Author Guidelines

 SLOVENIAN VETERINARY RESEARCH (the Journal) publishes original articles, which report the results of research in most areas of veterinary medicine, biomedicine, comparative biology, physiology, and medicine, as well as one health sciences.
-The journal also publishes review articles dealing with these rapidly developing areas, case reports, shorter scientific contributions, letters to the editor, etc.; which have not been published or are under consideration for publication elsewhere.
+The journal also publishes review articles dealing with these rapidly developing areas, case reportsshorter scientific contributionsletters to the editor, etc.; which have not been published or are under consideration for publication elsewhere.
 Only papers written in English will be considered.
 Manuscripts should conform to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (http://www.icmje.org).
 The Journal is published in both print and electronic formats and may be viewed online at https://slovetres.si.

 Authors must submit manuscripts through the webpage of SLOVENIAN VETERINARY RESEARCH (https://slovetres.si).
 All manuscripts are subjected to both editorial review and review by independent referees, selected by the Editors.